 • Full fees are payable when a child is absent from the centre for any reason.

 • On Registration, a deposit of one weeks fee plus a week in advance is payable on registration for an agreed service.

 • On Leaving, a parent must complete the centre Advance Notice of Leaving Form a minimum of one month before their child is due to leave the centre.
 A deposit will only be refunded on receipt of a minimum of one months notice in writing of intention to withdraw a child from the service.

 • On a change to the agreed service, If a parent wishes to change their agreed service they must complete and sign a new Financial details Agreement.

-Please click here to view our Parent Statement for Partner Services
+Please click here to view our Parent Statement 2023 which includes our fees list

 It is the policy of the Centre to only allow people over sixteen years and authorised by parents on the collection list to collect children from the Centre.
 Parents should ensure they inform Centre staff if they wish to update this list.
 Parents may also nominate a person who may be contacted to collect a child in an emergency.
 Parents are requested not to give the centre door code to any person who is not on the collection list.